zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     Similarly, by changing the time step, you can get the local feature importance for that corresponding forecast.

+Congratulations on completing this workshop!
+Please feel free to contact us if any additional questions.

 ## Acknowledgements
 * **Authors**